oxcodingcourse/oxcodingcourse.github.com/session2_notes.md

 To do the `gh-pages` approach first open the file `first_site/.git/config` in your code editor.
 This might be tricky, as it is a hidden folder and might not show up in the list when you do `File > Open`.
 To find out how to do this google "windows show hidden files" or similar.

-It should look like this:
+It should look something like this:

     [core]
       repositoryformatversion = 0